nholthaus/units/docs/how-to/json-serialization.md

 The library integrates with [nlohmann/json](https://github.com/nlohmann/json) without taking a dependency on it.
 If your translation unit includes `<nlohmann/json.hpp>` before it includes a `units` header, the library defines `to_json`/`from_json` hooks so any quantity converts to and from a `nlohmann::json` value.
-If nlohmann/json is not present, the hooks are simply absent and the library is unaffected.
+If nlohmann/json is not present, the hooks are absent and the library is unaffected.

 Related how-to guides: [defining new units](defining-new-units.md), [math functions](math-functions.md), [chrono interop](chrono-interop.md).